trullock/NUglify/readme.md

 You may wonder why this fork?
 Here are a few reasons:

 - Ron Logan announced that he is no longer able to maintain this project [here](http://ajaxmin.codeplex.com/discussions/587925)
-- While ASP.NET 5.0+ is now relying on the **node.js** ecosystem for its client side tooling (e.g: minify), AjaxMin is **still useful** in scenarios where we need to access this tooling from a .NET application (not necessarily an ASP one) without having to install another developer platform.
+- While ASP.NET 5.0+ is now relying on the **node.js** ecosystem for its client side tooling (e.g: minify), NUglify is **still useful** in scenarios where we need to access this tooling from a .NET application (not necessarily an ASP one) without having to install another developer platform.
 I can't believe that Ajaxmin could be left behind while it is still valuable!
 - The original code was also hosted on codeplex making it a much less appealing code source platform to collaborate compare to github.
 - It was not possible to keep the history of the commits, as the Ajaxmin SVN codeplex seems to be completely down
 - I wanted the library to be compatible with CoreCLR/dotnet-cli scenarios